Master of Fine Arts

 Areas of Study

-The interdisciplinary studio art graduate program is structured around five studio areas: painting, photography, printmaking, sculpture, and transmedia.
+The interdisciplinary studio art graduate program is structured around five studio areas: painting and drawing; photography and media; print; sculpture and extended media; and transmedia (video/performance/digital media).
 Students are encouraged to practice across disciplines or conversely, to master a single area of studio practice.
-The curriculum is designed to privilege studio time while also delving into the academic riches available at the University of Texas.
+The curriculum is designed to privilege studio time while also delving into the academic riches available at The University of Texas at Austin.
 The course of study includes individual and group critiques, seminars taught by artists or art historians or other arts professionals, and discussions with visiting artists and critics.
 Students select a committee of three to four graduate faculty for whom, each semester, they present their work in service of a discussion and evaluation of their progress.

 Graduate Studies Committee